-if you can make it three years before you get sick, there will almost certainly be a hospital bed with your name on it and you’ll probably make it through.
-By contrast, If you lived in New York last week and got sick, you were in serious trouble.
+If you can make it three years before you get sick, there will almost certainly be a hospital bed with your name on it and you’ll probably make it through no matter what strain you get.
+By contrast, If you lived in New York early in the pandemic and got sick, you were in serious trouble.

 As mentioned in the previous article, many blow off the severity of the virus, but eyewitnesses clearly show the number of dead in New York do NOT line up with “flu season”.
-You have to be willfully ignorant to hold that belief.
+You have to be willfully ignorant to buy that.

 This video is copyright Mythbusters and is NOT my original material.
 It is a mirror from what was publicly posted on YouTube.

 - Would wearing gloves but never taking them off have helped?

 - If the virus was transmissable not just by touch but also by air, would I have rather stayed at home instead of going to this dinner party?

 - Am I willing to withstand the social pressure of being the only person at the table wearing a mask and gloves?